 overdone unreliable narrator.
 Claire, the main character, is an actress with a dark past that makes you wonder whether she is being entirely forthcoming.
 After all, she’s frequently envisioning her life in the light of a movie script.
 She was truly fascinating and her delusions of grandeur makes the reader wonder what she sees as the cinematic climax.

 I should warn you that this book has seriously dark undertones, including BDSM, a website known as Necropolis, suicide attempts, and some very disturbing and graphic poems, so proceed with caution if any of those will trigger you.
-If not…. definitely get your hands on a copy here as soon as it’s available.
+If not…. definitely get your hands on a copy here .
 It will have you reeling and your heart rate will struggle to return to a normal pace.

 Thank you so much to Netgalley and Ballantine Books for providing me with an advance copy.
 You already know I love sharing my honest thoughts and opinion!